hrydgard/ppsspp/README.md

 * Some cheat code bugfixes
 * Adler32 and Mersenne Twister modules added (fix some obscure games)
 * Fix for Jak & Daxter slowdown
+* Graphics hack for Phantasy Star for Direct3D9
+* Fix PowerVr compatibility which break from v0.9.5-959-g4998044

 What's new in 1.0
 -----------------